Do you remember...

 Thanks to the original owner of the mug, Keith Newman, for allowing me to use these photos.

-Paul Welch of West Sussex, another Ebay seller of these mugs, says: "It was so long ago since we got these mugs, I think we collected a certain amount of tokens (can't remember how many) from the cardboard packs around multipacks of 4 pots, then paid just for p&p.
+Paul Welch of West Sussex, another eBay seller of these mugs, says: "It was so long ago since we got these mugs, I think we collected a certain amount of tokens (can't remember how many) from the cardboard packs around multipacks of 4 pots, then paid just for p&p.
 I seem to recall that the 'vampire' mugs were the only ones available."

 Fridge Magnet: